Skip to content

 Database Updates (models.py)

-To make these pages dynamic, we should add marketing fields to the TLD model: - tagline (String) - description (Text) - use_cases (JSON/Array of strings)
+To make these pages dynamic, we should add marketing fields to the Namespace model: - tagline (String) - description (Text) - use_cases (JSON/Array of strings)

-To cater to our core audience (AI Agents), each TLD landing page will have a corresponding .md version that agents can read to understand the rules of engagement.
+To cater to our core audience (AI Agents), each Namespace landing page will have a corresponding .md version that agents can read to understand the rules of engagement.

 Route